 Omaha Poker is a game that was created from Texas Hold’em Poker.
-Casino executive Robert Turner first brought Omaha into a casino, when he introduced it to Bill Boyd, who then offered it as a game at the Golden Nugget Casino in Las Vegas.
+It was casino executive Robert Turner first brought Omaha into a casino when he introduced it to Bill Boyd, who in turn liked it, then offered it as a game at the Golden Nugget Casino in Las Vegas.

-In Omaha Poker you are dealt 4 cards instead of 2, but still play only two of them.
-There is still a flop, turn, and river dealt out and you use 3 of the 5 community cards to make your hand.
+In Omaha Poker you are dealt 4 cards instead of 2, but still only play two of them.
+There is still a flop, turn, and river dealt out and you use 3 of the 5 community cards to create your hand.
 Omaha Poker can be played in two forms – Hi and Hi/Lo.
-In Omaha Hi, the highest hand wins whilst in Omaha Hi/Lo, players simultaneously play for both the best possible hand, and the lowest possible hand.
+In Omaha Hi, the highest hand wins whilst in Omaha Hi/Lo, players simultaneously play for both the best possible hand and the lowest possible hand.

 How To Play Omaha Poker

-Omaha has 4 cards dealt to each player pre-flop, with 5 community cards dealt face-up, spread across 3 rounds of betting (just like hold’em).
-It’s played almost exactly like hold’em through the rounds of betting.
+4 cards are dealt to each player pre-flop, with 5 community cards dealt face-up, spread across 3 rounds of betting (just like Hold’em).
+It’s played almost exactly identically to hold’em through the rounds of betting.

-The main difference between Omaha and hold’em is that you can only play 2 of the 4 cards in your hand so it can be a bit tricky, and also hands that may seem very strong in hold’em (such as three of a kind), aren’t always incredibly strong in Omaha.
+The main difference between Omaha and Hold’em is that you can only play 2 of the 4 cards in your hand so it can be a bit tricky, and hands that may seem very strong in Hold’em (such as three of a kind), aren’t always as strong in Omaha.

 Omaha poker is played in a few different ways but most commonly cash games.
-PLO (pot limit Omaha) is the most popular and common form of Omaha – in this game players may only raise an amount up to the size of the pot, and no more.
-There are are few different strategies when playing PLO, but most people tend to either play with a deep stack or a short stack.
-Short stacking basically means that you’re looking for spots to get all your money in the middle, whilst playing with a deep stack has the intention of playing more hands and seeing more flops.
+PLO (pot limit Omaha) is the most common form of Omaha – in this game players may only raise an amount up to the size of the pot, and no more.
+There are a few different strategies when playing PLO, but most people tend to either play with a deep stack or a short stack.
+Short stacking basically means that you’re looking for spots to get all your money in the middle, whereas if you are playing with a deep stack your intention is to play more hands and see more flops.

 Omaha Poker Rules

-There are a few rules of the game to be sure that you remember when sitting down at an Omaha game:
+There are a few rules of the game that you must remember when sitting down at an Omaha table:

-- You must use exactly 2 of your 4 cards that you’re dealt to make your hand
+- You must use exactly 2 of the 4 cards you are dealt to make your hand.

-- In order to make a flush you must have at least two of the needed suit in your hand, and for a straight you must have 2 cards involved in the straight hand.
+- In order to make a flush you must have at least two of the required suit in your hand; for a straight, you must have 2 cards involved in the hand.

 - Only bet/call/raise/fold when the action is on you.

-- You do have to raise at least minimum the size of the big blind (example if the blinds are 30/60, the minimum you can raise to is 120)
+- You do have to raise the size of the big blind as a minimum.
+Example: if the blinds are 30/60, the minimum you can raise to is 120.

-- In Omaha Hi/Lo there are TWO ways to win, the high hand or the low hand, and you CAN win both.
+- In Omaha Hi/Lo there are two ways to win; the high hand or the low hand.
+You can win both.

-Omaha does have a few more “basic” rules than hold’em does, and of course there are more depending on where you’re playing and whether or not you’re playing online.
+Omaha does have a few more basic rules than hold’em does, and of course, there may be more depending on where you’re playing and whether or not you’re playing online.

 Basic Omaha Poker Strategy

-- Remember that full houses and straights happen a lot more in Omaha than you would imagine.
+- Remember that full houses and straights happen a lot more in Omaha than you might imagine.

 There are a lot of things to take into account when playing Omaha, but being aware of the board and what is potentially out there is critical.

-Where you stand: Now remember, it may look here like you have a full house, BUT you only have three of a kind (10’s), because you can only play two of the cards in your hand.
-Don’t let it deceive you because it can get pretty confusing!
+Where you stand: Remember, it may look here like you have a full house, but you only have three of a kind (10’s), because you can only play two of the cards in your hand.
+Don’t let confusion get the better of you.

 Where you stand: You had a great flop and hit a full house, so don’t let the flush draw out there scare you.
 You play the two 4’s in your hand and the 4 of spades, 8 of clubs, and 8 of diamonds on the board for your boat.

-Omaha may seem a bit confusing at first, but as you play it more you’ll start to pick it up more and more as you go along.
-Omaha poker can be one of the most fun types of poker, so get out there and hit the tables to practice and see if it’s for you.
+Omaha may seem a bit confusing at first, but as you play it more often you’ll start to pick it up and become more confident as you go along.
+Omaha poker can be one of the most fun poker variations to play, so get out there and hit the tables to practice and see if it’s for you.